Azure/azurehpc/experimental/check_gpu_ecc/readme.md

 # Check GPU ECC errors reporting tool

 ECC errors are quite common on modern GPU's e.g Nvidia A100.
 Some GPU errors are self correctable and do not have any impact on a running application, others are more severe and can cause a job to fail.
 Recovering from a GPU ECC error can be confusing and not be clear if the ECC problem can be recovered or if its more serious and needs to be reported.
-This tool provides a convenient way to see all the relevent ECC error counters and it gives guidance on what action you should take. (e.g No action, re-boot the node or submit a support ticket).
+This tool provides a convenient way to see all the relevant ECC error counters and it gives guidance on what action you should take. (e.g No action, re-boot the node or submit a support ticket).

 ## Prerequisites